Pricing Module Fields

 A component can hold more than one rule, shown in sequence in the builder.
 Rules are evaluated top to bottom; the first rule whose conditions evaluate to true is applied, and later rules in the sequence are not evaluated.
 This is why multiple rules are described as connected by OR: a component’s value comes from whichever single rule matches first, not from combining every matching rule.Component Chaining

 To build progressive tax structures, surcharges, or composite discounts, a rule can reference previously calculated components as dynamic variables, in both conditions and formulas.
-“Previously calculated” is determined by each component’s Order, set on the Pricing Template—a component can only reference components earlier in the Order sequence, never a later one.
+“Previously calculated” is determined by each component’s Order, set on the Pricing Context—a component can only reference components earlier in the Order sequence, never a later one.
 This guarantees every chain of calculations resolves in a single forward pass, with no circular references possible.- Example: A “VAT Tax Charges” component that evaluates

 (Base Charges + Electricity Consumption Charges) * 0.15.